Phones · Resale guide

 Essential Checks

-- Test all physical buttons — Ensure the power button and volume up/down buttons are tactile and responsive, not mushy or stuck.
+- Test All Buttons: Firmly press the power button and both volume buttons.
+Ensure they feel clicky and responsive, not mushy or stuck.

-- Verify Wi-Fi, Bluetooth, GPS, and NFC all work — Try connecting to a Wi-Fi network, pairing a Bluetooth device, checking your location on Maps, and attempting an NFC payment if possible.
+- Verify Wi-Fi, Bluetooth, GPS, and NFC: Turn on each of these features and try connecting to a Wi-Fi network, pairing a Bluetooth device, checking your location on Google Maps, and testing NFC with a payment terminal if possible.

-- Check if Google FRP (Factory Reset Protection) is removed — Ask the seller to factory reset the device in front of you.
-If it asks for a previous Google account during setup, it’s still locked.
+- Check if Google FRP is Removed: Ask the seller to factory reset the device in front of you.
+During setup, ensure it doesn’t prompt for the previous owner’s Google account, which indicates a Factory Reset Protection (FRP) lock.

-- Check for water damage — Remove the SIM tray and look inside the slot with a flashlight.
-You’ll see a small white sticker (Liquid Contact Indicator).
+- Check for Water Damage: Remove the SIM tray and shine a flashlight into the SIM slot.
+Look for a small white sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 |---|---|